 Why does hair go grey?

 That are lots of old wives tales about why hair loses its colour.
 The main reason is genetics, chances are if one of your parents has white or grey hair you will too.
 The physiology behind it is simply that the hair follicle pigment cells, that produce melanin start to die, and the colour is gone.

 A lot of people ask, 'does stress cause grey hair?'
 The simple answer to this is a resounding NO.

 Often when the hair goes white the texture can also change.
-Some people's hair may thin slightly or become more wiry.
-The best way to combat this is to use a good conditioner, I use a purple conditioner once a week to keep my white hair bright and smooth, also now I must always blow dry my hair after washing to maintain the unruly greys that can pop up and look untidy.
+Some people's hair may thin slightly or become wirier.
+The best way to combat this is to use a good conditioner, I use a purple conditioner, John Frieda Shimmering Silver Conditioner is a very good option, once a week to keep my white hair bright and smooth, also now I must always blow dry my hair after washing to maintain the unruly greys that can pop up and look untidy.

 Positive Reasons to Transition to Natural Hair

 In my opinion there are many positive reasons to ditch the dye.
 To begin with, it is so time-consuming, when the white hair gets plentiful you can get into the pattern of doing your roots every six weeks or so.
 Then there is the cost, trips to the salon are not cheap, and even home dye kits rack up over the years.

 There are health benefits, not only to the health of your hair which will be become thicker and less brittle and dry.
 There are also issues to consider about the chemicals you are being exposed to when using hair dye.
 Your skin absorbs anything that is applied to it so applying less by way of chemical hair dyes you are lessening toxicity in your body.